-In January 2018 I went on a sailing ship cruise in the Caribbean with Sail Windjammer on the S/V Mandalay.
+In January 2018 I went on a sailing ship cruise through the Lesser Antilles in the Caribbean with Sail Windjammer on the S/V Mandalay.
 Dominica was one of the stops on this cruise.
 Dominica is a member of the Commonwealth of Nations.
 We arrived in Dominica after one of the longest sailing legs of the cruise from Saint Lucia.
 After the visit to Dominica we continued north to Terre-de-Haut, a French possession.

 Columbus is said to have passed the island on Sunday, 3 November 1493, and the island's name is derived from the Latin word for "Sunday".